Bit-Nation/BITNATION-Constitution/README.md

 ## 1.2 Governance Services
 An entity providing opt-in core governance services (rule of law, security) to its citizens, and to non-citizen customers.

+## 1.3 Definition of a Decentralized Borderless Voluntary Nation

+- **Decentralized:** Decentralization is the process of redistributing or dispersing functions, powers, people or things away from a central location or authority.
+In the realm of a DBVN, decentralization translates into both technological and human decentralization - through striving for P2P (Peer-to-Peer) technology, modular interfaces, API (Applications Programming Interface) layers, and forkable (duplicated) code.
+This means that every user can become its own node and transform the platform to their own liking.
+Decentralization also benefits from not having any single point of failure in the event of an attack.
+Human nodes should be able to reorganize themselves in resilient nodes no matter what part of the network comes under attack - be it human or other technological factors.
+In practice, this means that various clusters, regional or otherwise, are entirely autonomous.

+- **Borderless:** DBVN’s do not limit their services to any specific geographical area, ethnicity or other categories of populations.
+They have no borders or ports of entry: no land boundaries, airports, coastlines, or seaports.
+DBVN’s provide services to all areas, regardless of where it is located.
+Some would claim that a DBVN is ‘virtual’ by design.
+Although virtual-by-design is an intuitive assumption, it does not have to be based entirely in the virtual world, nor its services.

+- **Voluntary:** DBVN’s do not use force, fraud, or coercion, nor subject their citizens to involuntary servitude, peonage, debt bondage, or slavery.
+Due to the fact that DBVN’s are voluntary in nature, they are inherently free of persecution, intimidation, reprisals, and other forms of systematic violence.
+DBVN’s compete in a free market where customers, the “citizens” of the platform, voluntarily choose which DBVN’s they want to use-- including the option of using several DBVN’s, or none at all, or if they so choose to create their own DBVN.

+- **Nation:** A nation is a large group of people who share a common language, culture, ethnicity, descent, or history.
+In the case of DBVN’s it is likely that people would be as connected through mutual interests and goals as they would more traditional commonalities such as culture and language.
+A nation is a voluntary formation rather than a governing entity (i.e. a state).
+We provide the tools for governance but do not impose them, nor do we impose any specific code of law or regulations.”

 # Article 2: We are the Birth of a New Virtual Nation.

 We use a holocratic governance model, comprised of different entities with various degrees of autonomy: Core, Holons, Citizens, Laws, The Archipelago: